FenekkuKitsune/FS-Resources/README.md

 This repository contains extra resources for coding Flexible Survival

 ## VSCode Snippets
-The inform7extension.json file contains snippets for VSCode.
-Placing that file in `%AppData%\Code\User\snippets` will allow you to autofill code in Inform files specific to Flexible Survival.
-To make it easier, in VSCode's settings set `editor.tabCompletion` to `onlySnippets` or `on`.
-If you already have snippets for Inform, copy/paste the snippets from this file into your pre-existing snippets file and resolve any errors.

-To use the snippets you must type in the command for the snippet wherever you want the code in the file, for example `situation`, then if you've set the `editor.tabCompletion` setting as above, simply hitting tab will fill in the relevant code for you.
-Your cursor will be automatically moved to set places in the snippet, and hitting tab again will move your cursor to the next position in the snippet until finished.
-I've got it set up so it *should* be helpful, but I can always change it if needed.
+Installation instructions:
+1: Place the wanted .json file in `%AppData%\Code\User\snippets` (merge or replace files if needed)
+2: Ensure VSCode setting `editor.tabCompletion` is set to `onlySnippets` or `on`

+Usage instructions:
+1: Type the snippet prefix - i.e. `situation` - where you're wanting to insert the snippet
+2: As you're typing, the snippet should eventually appear in the context menu.
+Once you've found it, hit tab on your keyboard to insert the snippet

+Once the snippet is inserted, your cursor will be automatically moved to preset tabstops, sometimes selecting predefined text.
+Hitting tab again will move you to the next tabstop, until the snippet is finished.
+You can cancel this at any time by hitting escape, or manually moving the cursor.

+Feel free to offer suggestions for snippets to add.
+### Inform 7
 Currently, there are snippets for:
 - `situation` - Creating a new situation
 - `walkintable` - Adding a situation to a walkin/navin table